The Bayes factor surface for searches for new physics

 We consider a search for new physics governed by phenomenological parameters $\theta$ and nuisance parameters $\phi$.
 For reporting and displaying results, we would usually consider at most two phenomenological parameters.
 By convention, we assume that no new physics corresponds to $\theta = \theta_0$.
 We construct a Bayes factor as a ratio of evidences,

 where the evidence, $\ev$,

-for observed data $x$ with likelihood $p(x \given \theta, \phi)$ and prior for the nuisance parameters $p(\phi | \theta)$.
+for observed data $x$ with likelihood $p(x \given \theta, \phi)$ and prior for the nuisance parameters $p(\phi \given \theta)$.
 In our Bayes factor, the denominator was the evidence for no new physics, which was nested in our model of new physics.
 Other choices, including non-nested models, are possible and there may be cases where they are preferred.
-Computationally, when the models are nested, the Bayes factor may be found through a Savage-Dickey ratio~\cite{dickey1971weighted}.

 Having constructed the Bayes factor as a function of phenomenological parameters $\theta$, we show results by contours.
 E.g., the contour of $\theta$ for which $B_{10}(\theta) = 1/10$.
-Unlike credible regions, this construction does not depend a choice of prior for the parameters $\theta$, a choice of parameterization or a choice of ordering rule.
+Because nuisance parameters are marginalized, the Bayes factor surface can be interpreted as a likelihood ratio for two simple hypotheses.
+In the nested case, the simple hypotheses are two choices of phenomenological parameters, $\theta$ and $\theta_0$.
+As the Bayes factor surface corresponds to a likelihood ratio as a function of phenomenological parameters, it does not depend on a choice of prior for the phenomenological parameters.
+Thus, unlike credible regions, this construction does not depend a choice of prior for the parameters $\theta$, a choice of parameterization or a choice of ordering rule.